DanciuA004/Year3Project/diary.md

 # Diary
+### Sunday the 23rd of March 2025
+Added more methods to PVE controller to update the tree correctly.
+Added more concept code to McTreeNode to closer resemble the algorithm.

+### Saturday the 22nd of March 2025
+Worked with some concept code.
+Fixed the expand method to properly create copies and not just pointers to the original board.

 ### Friday the 14th of March 2025
 Copied UCB method over to select() and made it with work McTreeNode class